 Before you can assign a search pattern to a force you must first select a force or airbase.
-To select an airbase you will need to open and select the airbase on the OB tab.
+To select an airbase you will need to open and select the force or airbase on the OOB tab.
+Right click to bring up the menu and select Search pattern.